prajwalpraveen97/Data-Analytics-Projects/README.md

 Here I have performed, Data wrangling, Data Visualization.
 I have taken raw excel data and converted it into a beautiful dashboard which makes it easier to understand the global sales trends.

+# Project On SalesInsights Data Visualization
+Here I have taken raw excel data and performed Data Visualization by using Microsoft Excel and created an Interactive Dashboard.